fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 # Step 2: Run PLTM

 Download and install mallet: see: http://mallet.cs.umass.edu/ Run the 'pltm.sh' file.
 Place the input data files in the 'my_data' folder.
+Place customized stopword lists (one .txt file per language, one word per line) in the folder stoplists.
 The folder structure is set up automatically when downloading mallet.
 The 'pltm.sh' script will perform the following steps:

 - prepare sequences for aligned training (tuples)